Ciambi-Bibombe-Vinci/IPL-social/README.md

 The project implements an email validation function in TypeScript using TDD.
 The goal is validate an email address.

+Function:
+- No spaces allowed

+- Find the position of the @ symbol manually

+- There is text before and after the @

+- Check for a dot in the domain part

 #Test : npm run test
 #Push : git push
 #Pull : git pull